ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Peterson's Magazine (1849-1892)_](https://iiif.archivelab.org/iiif/sim_peterson-magazine_1875-02_67_2?page=55)

 #### 1875-02-01 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

+Wilder, of Cornell University.
+He says: “For dust in the
+eyes, avoid rubbing—dash water into them.
+Remove cin-
- with the round point of a lead-pencil.
+ders, etc., with the round point of a lead-pencil.
 Remove
 insects from the ear by tepid water; never put a hard in-
 strument into the ear.
 If an artery is cut, compress above
 the wound; if a vein is cut,compress below.
 If choked,